The property known as Burnewang North has been tightly held since the Hunter’s relinquished their ownership in around 1950.

 I purchased Burnewang North from family interests in 2006 with a view to establishing a fully commercial operation across a variety of facets of farming.
 Over the next few years we restocked, beginning by procuring a small broodmare band which has grown in numbers and quality from modest beginnings.
 We believe Burnewang North is now producing some quality weanlings and yearlings who have found favour with leading buyers and syndicators in recent years, so we hope the best is yet to come.

-The select band of 40 privately owned broodmares has been carefully collected since our reinvention in 2006/2007 with the help and advice of our gimlet eyed friend and close associate Steve Brem.
-Some of these mares are co-owned in partnership with good friend Eric Lucas.
-Eric is a well known participant in Australian and international breeding and racing circles and has been a supportive and enthusiastic part of the Burnewang North Story from inception.
+Our broodmare band has been carefully collated since our reinvention in 2006/2007 with professional advice from the late and great Steve Brem.
+A number of these foundation mares were owned in partnership with our good friend Eric Lucas who is a well known participant in Australian and international breeding and racing circles.
+Both Steve and Eric were supportive and enthusiastic parts of the Burnewang North Story from inception.

-Burnewang North also run a commercial cropping and sheep operations which are a serious and expanding part of our business plan.
+Burnewang North also run a commercial cropping and livestock operation which are both great contributers to our commercial mixed farming operation.

 Our horses are grown with the utmost attention to every aspect of their well-being by a dedicated group of experienced carers under the management of Emma and Aaron Todd.